LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Methods

-In the \textbf{Thinking with Images} paradigm, some work enables models to decide \textbf{when to fuse} via reinforcement learning, whereas most training-free methods adopt indiscriminate extraction and fusion of local details for all samples, neglecting the critical question of \textbf{whether to fuse local visual sources}.
-For visually simple samples, such forced fusion incurs unnecessary computational overhead and inference latency, and can introduce redundant or noisy local information that misleads the model into incorrect answers. \autoref{fig:phenomenon} illustrates two typical issues caused by indiscriminate cropping.
-First, it introduces perceptual noise that misleads reasoning (left): fusing a highly salient ``SLOW DOWN'' sign tricks the model into identifying it as a prohibited action, overriding the correct global prediction.
-Second, it creates redundant computation (right): if the target (``cocoa'') is already clear in the global view, adding a cropped region provides no new information and only slows down inference.
+In the \textbf{Thinking with Images} paradigm, some training-based methods learn when to look through additional supervision or reinforcement learning.
+Most training-free methods, however, adopt indiscriminate cropping and re-encoding for all samples, neglecting the critical question of when to crop or zoom.
+For visually simple samples, forced cropping incurs unnecessary computational overhead and may introduce redundant or noisy local information that misleads the model into incorrect answers. \autoref{fig:phenomenon} presents two representative examples.
+First, a crop containing a salient ``SLOW DOWN'' sign misleads the model to answer with the sign text, overriding the correct global prediction.
+Second, when the target ``cocoa'' is already clear in the global image, adding a crop provides little new information but still increases inference cost.

 Additional visual evidence is often expected to improve the prediction confidence of MLLMs.
 However, this assumption has not been systematically validated across different samples.
-To investigate this, we conduct a token-level confidence analysis before and after fusing cropped regions.
-Based on the confidence change after multi-scale visual context fusion, we categorize samples into two exclusive groups: \emph{(i) Need Processing}, where confidence increases ($Score_{\mathrm{crop}} > Score_{\mathrm{org}}$), and \emph{(ii) No Need Processing}, where confidence remains unchanged or decreases ($Score_{\mathrm{crop}} \leq Score_{\mathrm{org}}$).
+To investigate this, we conduct a token-level confidence analysis before and after cropping.
+Based on the confidence change after cropping, we categorize samples into two groups: \emph{(i) Need Processing}, where confidence increases ($Score_{\mathrm{crop}} > Score_{\mathrm{org}}$), and \emph{(ii) No Need Processing}, where confidence remains unchanged or decreases ($Score_{\mathrm{crop}} \leq Score_{\mathrm{org}}$).
 The confidence distributions of the two groups are shown in \autoref{fig:confidence}.

 As shown in \autoref{fig:confidence}, the \emph{Need Processing} and \emph{No Need Processing} samples exhibit a clear separation in their original average confidence distributions.
 On both AOKVQA and POPE, the \emph{No Need Processing} samples show higher initial confidence, indicating that the original image provides sufficient visual evidence for prediction.
-In contrast, the \emph{Need Processing} samples are concentrated in lower-confidence regions, suggesting that fusing additional local visual information is more beneficial when the model’s initial prediction is uncertain.
+In contrast, the \emph{Need Processing} samples are concentrated in lower-confidence regions, suggesting that additional visual details are more beneficial when the model's initial prediction is uncertain.